Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 # Summary of Data Cleansing
 * Luckily all of our data was usable so we had 0 nulls or drops.

-* logerror: The original logerreror prediction data was pulled over and prepared with this DataFrame for later comparison in order to meet the requirement of improving the original model.

 * Note: Special care was taken to ensure that there was no leakage of this data.
+All code parts were removed

 # Split

-* **SPLIT:** train, validate and test (approx. 50/30/20), stratifying on target of 'language'
+* **SPLIT:** train, validate and test (approx. 50/30/20), stratifying on target of `language`
 * **SCALED:** We scaled all numeric columns. ['lem_length','original_length','clean_length','length_diff']
 * **Xy SPLIT:** split each DataFrame (train, validate, test) into X (features) and y (target)